code-423n4/redacted-bug-bounty/README.md

 ## Out of scope

-*List any files/contracts that are out of scope for this audit.*
+*List any files/contracts that are out of scope for this bounty.*

 # Additional Context

 - [ ] Describe any novel or unique curve logic or mathematical models implemented in the contracts
 - [ ] Please list specific ERC20 that your protocol is anticipated to interact with.
 Could be "any" (literally anything, fee on transfer tokens, ERC777 tokens and so forth) or a list of tokens you envision using on launch.
 - [ ] Please list specific ERC721 that your protocol is anticipated to interact with.
-- [ ] Which blockchains will this code be deployed to, and are considered in scope for this audit?
+- [ ] Which blockchains will this code be deployed to, and are considered in scope for this bounty?
 - [ ] Please list all trusted roles (e.g. operators, slashers, pausers, etc.), the privileges they hold, and any conditions under which privilege escalation is expected/allowable
 - [ ] In the event of a DOS, could you outline a minimum duration after which you would consider a finding to be valid?
 This question is asked in the context of most systems' capacity to handle DoS attacks gracefully for a certain period.
 - [ ] Is any part of your implementation intended to conform to any EIP's?
 If yes, please list the contracts in this format: